ismaelBZ/pay-api-backend/README.md

-# Pay API -
+# Pay API - Connecting accounts to apps

-🛍  A payment API website focused on customer acquisition
+🥨  This is an aws serverless service that recive interested customers from front-end and persists them on database.

 [🔗 Go to PayAPI website](https://ismaelbz.github.io/pay-api/)